William McMullen (politician)

 William McMullen (22 July 1888 – 12 December 1982) was an Irish trade unionist and politician.
 A member of the Labour movement, McMullen primary work was a trade unionist, but he was also a successful politician who secured office in the Parliament of Northern Ireland.
 Despite coming from a Presbyterian family, McMullen was also an avowed Irish republican, bitterly opposing the partition of Ireland in the 1920s and joining the Republican Congress in the 1930s.
-In the 1940s McMullen ascended to the leadership of the Irish Transport and General Workers' Union and in the 1950s, he became a member of the Irish senate.
+In the 1940s McMullen became the leader of the Irish Transport and General Workers' Union and in the 1950s, he became a member of the Irish senate.

 Early life

 Born into a Presbyterian family in Belfast, McMullen began working in the shipyards and became an active trade unionist.
 In 1907 he met James Larkin during the 1907 carters' strike in Belfast.
 While working at the Harland and Wolff shipyard in 1910 he met James Connolly and was thereafter Connolly's most prominent supporter in Belfast, acting as the first Chairman of the Independent Labour Party in the city.
-Because of this move into radical politics, McMullen was unable to find work in Belfast and in 1914 he emigrated to the United Kingdom.
+Because of this move into radical politics, McMullen was unable to find work in Belfast and in 1914 he emigrated to the Britain.

 However, McMullen returned to Ireland in 1920 and resumed political activity.
 He had intended to stand in the 1921 Northern Ireland general election as a Belfast Labour Party candidate, however, Labour made the decision to mostly withdraw from the election in order to make way for Sinn Féin.
 The Belfast Labour Party was dissolved in 1924 and McMullen was a founding member of its successor, the Northern Ireland Labour Party on 8 March 1924.
 That same year, McMullen successfully became a poor law guardian in the Catholic ward of Smithfield.